cdluminate/robrank/README.md

 RTX A5000 performance is similar to RTX 3090.
 RTX A6000 is slightly faster than RTX 3090.
 Nvidia A100 is roughly 1.5 times faster than RTX 3090.
+RTX 3090 is roughly 2~3 times faster than Nvidia Titan Xp (or GTX 1080Ti).

 | GPU Model | Number of GPUs | Config                         | Time          |
 | ---       | ---            | ---                            | ---           |